Is Your Gut Health Ruining Your Life?

 Although we have been trained by society to dislike and often to fear bacteria and other microorganisms, most of those that populate our systems work in harmony with us in what is called a symbiotic, or mutually benefiting, relationship.

 There are those, however, that are pathogenic in nature and when they are allowed to accumulate in large numbers, bring about distress and disease.
 The ideal ratio of progenic (life-supporting) vs. pathogenic (disease forming) species is 85:15.
-When the pathogenic species grow beyond this ratio, problems begin to occur.
+When the pathogenic species grow beyond this ratio, problems with your gut health begin to occur.

 Pathogenic Dominance Destroys Lives: